rendro/cajal/README.markdown

 ## How to add, remove and draw items to the canvas ##
-First of all you need an instance of cajal with for the canvas element that you want to draw on.
+First of all you need an instance of cajal for the canvas element that you want to draw on.

 ### Add items ###
 Then you can add items with the method `add()`.
 There are two ways to use this method.
 You can either pass the item as one argument, or you pass an itemId and the item as two arguments.
 If you want to change the item you need to specify a name (itemId) for it, so that you can access the item with the get-Method afterwards.
 In the case of a more simple usage, you can pass only the item object, but you will not be able to change this item afterwards.
-If you an item with the given itemId already exists, it will be overwritten.
+If you add an item with an itemId that already exists, it will be overwritten.

 Example: drawing a circle

-    //get the cajal instance
+    // get the cajal instance
     var c = cajal('mycanvas');

-    //create a black circle with a white 2px stroke var circle = cajal.Circle(30,40,100).options({
+    // create a black circle with a white 2px stroke var circle = cajal.Circle(30,40,100).options({
         fill   : 'black',
         stroke : 'white',
         width  : 2
     });

-    //add the item to the cajal instance with a name c.add('myCircle', circle);
+    // add the item to the cajal instance with a name c.add('myCircle', circle);

-    //draw all items (in that case only the circle c.draw();
+    // draw all items (in that case only the circle c.draw();

-### Get item for manipulation ###
+### Get an item for manipulation ###
 If you want to manipulate your item after adding it to the cajal instance call `get(itemId)`

 Example: fill the circle created above blue and move by 100px right and 50px down